dekkov/FaaSr-Backend/README.md

 # What is FaaSr
 FaaSr is a serverless middleware that replaces the low level idiosyncrasies of FaaS providers with DAG defined execution graphs.
-With FaaSr, it is easy to switch between FaaS providers, making it easy to scale workflows without needing to worry about refactoring to new platforms.
+With FaaSr, it is easy to switch between serverless providers, making it easy to scale workflows without needing to worry about refactoring to new platforms.

-Currently, FaaSr supports three FaaS providers: GitHub actions, OpenWhisk, and AWS Lambda.
-Each function within the workflow can be written in either R or Python and are ran in a FaaSr container on the user’s provider of choice.
-Workflows leverage S3 for persistent data-storage, with a built-in API to orchestrate I/O within user functions.
+Currently, FaaSr supports GitHub actions, OpenWhisk, and AWS Lambda.
+Functions within the workflow can be written in Python or R and are ran inside of a FaaSr container on the user’s platform of choice.
+Workflows leverage S3 for persistent data-storage, with a built-in API for performing I/O within user functions.
 This package provides backend tooling for DAG validation, compute server/data store checks, user package installation, function fetching and execution, workflow orchestration, and structured S3 logging.

 # Using